-ABSTRACT: Background: In the United States, 94.7 million people are over the age of 65 and 25% of them fall every year.
-The rate of older adults who will fall is expected to increase to a rate of 7 deaths per hour by 2023.
-Falls in older adults may occur due to various risk factors such as muscle
+Background: In the United States, 94.7 million people are over the age of 65 and 25% of them fall every year.
+Death rates for older adults who experience

-Objective: The purpose of this study is to conduct a scoping review to describe and compare the published fall prevention rehabilitation interventions targeting the older Latino community and their effectiveness for preventing falls, summarize evidence-based recommendations for best practice of fall prevention in Latino adults, and identify gaps where further study is needed.
+Objective: The aims of this study is to conduct a scoping review and summarize published work on fall-prevention rehabilitation interventions targeting the older Latinx community, highlight their effectiveness of fall prevention interventions, and identify gaps in the literature where further study is needed.